TigerClips1/ps4linux_disk_image_builder/README.md

 vm and make sure you call the ps4 hdd in the vm then install ps4 drivers to the os in vm then run python3

-ps4linux_diskimage_create.py if you have the ps4 hdd connect to yourr pc then it will create a diskimage file in the ps4hdd from
+ps4linux_diskimage_create.py if you have the ps4 hdd connect to your pc then it will create a diskimage file in the ps4hdd from

 your pc without being in the ps4